 Seven opportunities in Thailand’s Solar Energy: Outlook 2021

-Walking on sunshine: Foreign investments in Thailand’s solar gold rush
+Walking on sunshine in the pandemic: Foreign investments in Thailand’s solar gold rush

 Private energy investments: Thailand’s electricity generating sector is considered to be one of the most secure businesses in Thailand for private operators given the long-term power purchase agreement with the three state utilities EGAT, MEA, and PEA.
 Due to its low staffing level, spacious grounds without social distancing issues, and its necessity even under a lock-down scenario, it can be deemed to be largely pandemic-unaffected as well.

 Renewable power plant businesses are for many years promoted by Thailand’s government to reduce the heavy reliance on fossil fuel in Thailand, especially for gas, and to reduce the environmental impact.
 While the whole value chain from generation to transmission and distribution is and will remain largely a state-controlled industry, ongoing liberalization opens the door to new business opportunities for foreign companies, technologies, and concepts.

 An increase of renewable energy: Thailand’s >3 GW share exceeds 60% of total installed capacity in the ASEAN region, followed by the Philippines, Malaysia, and Singapore.
 To put this into perspective, Shady Germany installed already 40+ GW solar power.
 Thailand’s renewable energy quota (solar, wind, biomass) will be increased to 30% by 2030.
 Solar power from households will be the main source of power under the AEDP (Alternative Energy Development Plan).